 The lovely town of Llandeilo lies just 6 miles away and offers an array of chic shops, cafes and restaurants as well as a renowned luxury chocolatier and ice cream maker.
 Dinefwr Castle is also within walking distance of the town.

 Other nearby places of interest include Carreg Cennen Castle, the National Botanic Garden of Wales and Aberglasney Gardens.
 You will be ideally situated to discover the long and sandy beaches of Carmarthenshire or the Gower Peninsula.
 The area has it all, castles, gardens, beaches, unique towns, varied landscapes and an overwhelming choice of outdoor activities, and The Mill Farmhouse is the perfect base from which to enjoy it.
 Shop 100 yards, pub and restaurant 75 yards.
+6 steps to entrance (level access at rear).
 Living room with wood burner.
 Sitting room with wood burner.
 Spacious, beamed dining room.
 Kitchen with granite worktops.
 Separate toilet.
 Most rooms with limestone flooring.
 First floor: Two double bedrooms, each with 5ft beds.
 Further double bedroom (accessed from one side only).
 Bathroom with freestanding bath, separate shower cubicle and toilet.

 - Wood burner in living room and sitting room - initial fuel inc, thereafter avail at cost